ng-girls/todo-list-tutorial-portuguese/local_storage.md

 }
 ```

 Wait!
-Wait! why `JSON.parse`? the answer is simple.
+Wait! why `JSON.parse`?
+The answer is simple:
 As described earlier in this tutorial, local storage stores data in a form of key-value, that means that the values are stored as **strings**.
 So, if we want to have a real object to deal with, we must parse the strign into a valid object.